Charms and Fetish Objects on Display as Ife Indigenes Invade OAU in protest

-Obafemi Awolo University in Ile-Ife, Osun state was invaded by indigenes who came to protest the appointment of the new chancellor who is not an indigene of the state.
+Obafemi Awolo University in Ile-Ife, Osun state, was invaded by indigenes who came to protest the appointment of the new vice chancellor who is not an indigene of the state.

 The unusual protest bore out after the University Governing Council led by its Chairman, Chief Owelle Udoji, announced a Professor of Agricultural Economics, Adebayo Bamire, as the 12th substantive Vice-Chancellor of the institution.